Holy Cross Church, Frankfurt-Bornheim: Second World War

 During the Nazi era (from 1933) the Holy Cross parish was suppressed by the Nazis, and it lost fold members during World War II.
 Because of its prominent location, the church was used as a point of reference for the navigation of the bombers of the USAAF and the RAF.
-The windows at the west side of the church were destroyed on 4 October 1943 in an attack intended for the water works near the cemetery of Bornheim.
+The windows at the west side of the church were destroyed on 4 October 1943 in an attack intended for the water works near the cemetery of Bornheim and destroyed the housing estate's wash house.
 During the first large-scale attack on Frankfurt in the evening of the same day, the windows of the eastern side and the parsonage building were destroyed by a line of bombs which came down on the garden plots at the Bornheimer Hang.
 With the next large attack on the city on 29 January 1944 parsonage building was heavily damaged.
 On the night of the 18/19 March 1944 the church was hit by several incendiary bombs, which pierced the roof timberwork.
 The bombs were extinguished inside the church.
-On 11 December 1944 the church was hit by three bombs, which tore the large outside staircase at the west side of the steeple and the auxiliary chapel in the steeple hall.
-Due to a large hole in the west side of the nave, the services had to be held from then on in the heating plant room underneath the steeple.
+On 11 December 1944 the church was hit by three high-explosive bombs on its west side, completely destroying the large open staircase on the west side of the church tower and partially destroying the temporary chapel behind it in what later became the tower hall on the ground floor of the tower building, tearing a large hole in the west side of the nave.
+Pastor Georg Nilges wanted to retrieve the eucharist from the temporary chapel, but jumped back and thus escaped the explosion of the two bombs that devastated the lower church and completely destroyed its sacristy.
+The entire inventory, including chalices, monstrance, and thurible, was destroyed.
+Afterwards, church services had to be held in the boiler room below the tower, known as the “catacomb,” which was used as an air raid shelter.
+In addition to the air raids, there were also attacks by low-flying aircraft.
+On March 29, 1945, the first soldiers of the United States Army stood in front of the church.